"There are addresses. And then there are positions. And then, on rare occasion, there is this."

 Australia is in the middle of the largest intergenerational wealth transfer in its history. $5.4 trillion transferring across the next two decades.
 12,200 net new HNW individuals arriving in Australia annually — third globally, behind only the UAE and USA, both of which are simultaneously weakening as wealth destinations.
 Capital is repositioning toward rule-of-law markets.
 Toward certainty.
 Toward waterfront land that cannot be printed, diluted, or replicated.

-Three generations of serious Australian wealth are converging on exactly this asset class at exactly this moment, for different reasons, with the same conclusion.
+Three generations of serious Australian wealth are converging on exactly this asset class at exactly this moment — for different reasons, with the same conclusion.

 All three profiles have one thing in common.
 They are not looking for a property.
 They are looking for a position.
 They have found it.

-THE MACRO ENVIRONMENT — MAY 2026
+THE MACRO ENVIRONMENT

-Nine institutional confirmations in thirteen days.
-Every one working in the buyer’s favour.
+Six macro forces.
+Every one working in the buyer's favour.

 Inflation is the engine, not the risk.
 Every inflationary dollar increases the replacement cost of what cannot be replaced.
-The $13,000,000 proposition today is not $13,000,000 in five years.

 THE CAPITAL CASE — 2026 TO 2046